-Currently, Indian social security regulations apply mandatorily to establishments in India employing 20 or more persons or where an establishment voluntarily seeks registration with the authorities.
+Currently, Indian social security regulations applies mandatorily to an establishment in India employing 20 or more persons or where an establishment voluntarily seeks registration with the authorities.
 Employees (including foreign nationals) working with an establishment in India to which the PF Act applies are liable to contribute towards the provident fund at the fixed rate of 12% of salary.
-The employer is required to make the matching contribution and deposit both the employer’s as well as the employee’s contributions (i.e. 24%) to the provident fund of the employee by the 15th day of the following month.
+The employer is required to make the matching contribution and deposit both the employer’s as well as the employee’s contributions (i.e. 24%) to the provident fund of the employee by the fifteenth day of the following month.

-Out of the employer’s contribution of 12%, an amount equal to 8.33% of salary (salary capped at INR 15,000 per month in respect of Indian employees) is allocated to the pension fund of the employee where the employee has joined the establishment prior to 1 September 2014 and is drawing a salary of more than INR 15,000 per month.
+Out of the employer’s contribution of 12%, an amount equal to 8.33% of salary (salary capped at INR 15,000 per month in respect of Indian employees) is allocated to the Pension Fund of the employee.

-The government of India has made the social security scheme mandatory for cross-border workers.
-A foreign national qualifies as an ‘international worker’, if one is coming to work for an establishment in India to which the PF Act applies.
+The Government of India made the social security scheme mandatory for the cross border workers.
+A foreign national qualifies as an ‘international worker’, if he/ she is coming to work for an establishment in India to which the PF Act applies.

-Similarly, an Indian national qualifies as an ‘international worker’, if one has worked or is going to work in a country with which India has entered into a social security agreement (SSA) and is eligible to avail benefits under the social security program of the host country, according to the terms of the relevant SSA.
-However, it has been clarified that Indian employees holding a certificate of coverage (COC)/ detachment certificate obtained from Indian social security authorities and contributing to the Indian social security schemes will not become international workers and will continue to be treated like any other domestic Indian employees.
-Also, Indian employees qualifying as international workers on account of working/ having worked in a country with which India has an SSA will re-acquire the status of Indian employees upon repatriation to India after completion of the overseas assignment.
+Similarly, an Indian national qualifies as an ‘international worker’, if he/ she has worked or is going to work in a country with which India has entered into a social security agreement (SSA) and is eligible to avail benefits under the social security program of the host country, according to the terms of the relevant SSA.
+However, it has been clarified that Indian Employees, holding certificate of coverage (COC)/ detachment certificate, obtained from Indian social security authorities and contributing to the Indian social security schemes, will not become international workers and will continue to be treated like any other domestic Indian employees.
+Also, Indian employees qualifying as an international worker on account of working/ having worked in a country with which India has a social security agreement, will re-acquire the status of Indian employee upon repatriation to India after completion of overseas assignment.
 Accordingly, such employees will not be subject to the special provisions applicable to international workers after repatriating to India.

-An international worker from a country with which India has an SSA in force is exempted from Indian social security where one:
+An international worker, from a country with which India has a SSA in force, is exempted from Indian Social Security where he or she:

-- is contributing to one’s home country’s social security, either as a citizen or resident, and
+- is contributing to his/ her home country’s social security, either as a citizen or resident; and

 Similarly, an international worker from a country with which India has entered into a bilateral comprehensive economic agreement prior to 1 October 2008 is exempted from Indian social security where: